 5c.
 Project Site Sign All Project Site Signs should include the Equal Housing Opportunity logo, slogan, or statement (24 CFR 200.620(f)).
 Check below all locations where the Project Site Sign will be displayed.
 Check all that apply: Rental Office Model Unit Entrance to Project Other (specify): The size of the Project Site sign is/ will be: x The Equal Housing Opportunity logo or slogan or statement is/will be: xx 6.
 Evaluation of Marketing Activities Explain the evaluation process you will use to determine whether your marketing activities have been successful in attracting the group(s) least likely to apply, how often you will make this determination, and how you will make decisions about future marketing based on the evaluation process.
 7a.
-Marketing Staff 7a.
-Marketing Staff What staff positions are/will be responsible for affirmative marketing? · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · What staff positions are/will be responsible for affirmative marketing? . · · · · · · · · · · · · · · · · · · · What staff positions are/will be responsible for affirmative marketing? .
-What staff positions are/will be responsible for affirmative marketing?
-Tb.
-Staff Training and Assessment: AFHM Plan (1) Has staff been trained on the AFHM Plan?
-Yes No (2) Is there ongoing training on AFHM Plan and Fair Housing Act issues in general?
-Yes No
+Marketing Staff What staff positions are/will be responsible for affirmative marketing?
+What stall positions are, will be responsible for animative marketing: 7b.
+Staff Training and Assessment: AFHM Plan (1) Has staff been trained on the AFHM Plan? ☐ Yes ☐ No (2) Is there ongoing training on AFHM Plan and Fair Housing Act issues in general? ☐ Yes ☐ No (3) Is yes, who provides it?
+(4) Do you periodically assess staff skills, including their understanding of the AFHM Plan and their responsibilities to use it?
+Yes No(5) If yes, how and how often?

-- 8. Coordinated Entry: Describe in detail the proposed use of a Coordinated Entry System.
+8. Coordinated Entry: Describe in detail the proposed use of a Coordinated Entry System.
 9. Publicly Available Units: Describe the number and type of units that will be available to the general public.
 10. Language and Translation: Describe what marketing materials, websites, or social media will be translated into other languages.
 Describe staff capacity to assist persons with Limited English Proficiency.
 Describe any translation services that will be available.
 11. Assisting People With Communications Disabilities: Describe methods that will be employed to assist people who have vision, hearing, or speech disabilities who need assistance learning about the property and how to apply for occupancy.
 Will there be a TTY or Relay Service Number on all marketing materials?
 12. Affirmative Marketing of Accessible Units: Describe measures that will be employed to notify prospective tenants of the availability of accessible units.
-13. Additional Considerations Is there anything else you would like to tell us about your AFHM Plan in order to ensure that your program is marketed to those lease likely to apply for the units and/or to be housed in them?
-Please attach additional sheets, as needed. - 14.
-Review and Update
+13. Additional Considerations Is there anything else you would like to tell us about your AFHM Plan in order to ensure that your program is marketed to those least likely to apply for the units and/or to be housed in them?
+Please attach additional sheets, as needed.

+14. Review and Update